Documentation

 Here, the application is fully built first, and the compiled files are copied into the Docker image.
 The resulting container is immutable, ensuring consistency across environments.
 Since the image contains the pre-built application, it starts faster, is more reliable for production usage, and adheres to best practices in image creation.

 • Then you can build the cluster, which will build all the hosts in the cluster and its Docker images.
-At the end of the build process, you also get a docker run command for every host so you can start it instantly.
+At the end of the build process, you also get a docker run command for every host, so you can start it instantly.

-nomi cluster configure -c MyShopMonolith --nuget-server-name "Feedz.io" --target-format DockerEnvFile
+nomi cluster generate -c MyShopMonolith --target-format DockerEnvFile

-nomi cluster build -c MyShopMonolith --host-framework net9.0 --host-type Container --docker-image-tag v1.0
+nomi cluster build -c MyShopMonolith --host-type Container --docker-image-tag v1.0

 The output of the nomi cluster build command looks like this: